 So I did.
 I stripped books back to their basic components, I looked for their structures, their plots, their pacing.
 I studied the language, the rhetoric, the dialogue.
 And I wrote To Destiny or Death!
 I shouted about Prince Bob the frog and his story.
 Then, I was lucky enough to win a place in Undiscovered Voices.
-And that led to an agent, Eve White, who thought that –
+And that led to an agent who thought that –

 I was funny!
-Success!
-She took me on!

 Who knows?
 Who knows whether that book deal is just round the corner.
 It may be.
 I hope so.

 But for now, I'm content to reflect on the journey of 12 years that created my rather large slushpile.
 Am I frustrated it's taken so long?
 I probably was, at the six year point.
 But now, not so much.

 If I hadn't written the Bloodcurdling Bug-eyed Jawbreaker three times I wouldn't have realised the importance of empathy for character over comedy gimmicks.